 How do I apply for a Reader’s Ticket?

-Members of the public may apply for a reader’s ticket on their first visit to the National Archives provided they have with them photographic identification as well as proof of their permanent address, which must not be older than six months, without this ID we will be unable to issue a ticket and grant access to the collections.
+It is essential that applicants provide photographic identification as well as proof of their permanent address, which must not be older than six months, without this ID we will be unable to issue a ticket and grant access to the collections.
 We will accept a combined document such as a driver’s licence with a photograph and current address.
 Existing researchers applying for a renewal of their ticket must also produce photographic identification and proof of address.
 The tickets, which are free of charge, are issued for a period of three years and are valid only in the National Archives.

 Replacement of readers tickets